 Do away with Labels

 I am one from a family of various heritage, way back then until now.
-Mix marriages is not uncommon in Malaysia or anywhere in the world.
+Mix marriage is not uncommon in Malaysia or anywhere in the world.

 I'd like to understand the mumble jumble in the fights and arguments.
 But having raised in the way my family is, I can't understand why there seems to be hatred in the air based on what we believe in.
 Why are we sensitive and rebel especially when it involves heritage and belief?